 6. Proofreading, editing and paraphrasing

 Although you should read through your essay after completion, it is a known fact that when reading through their essays, people “see” what is in their minds rather than what is printed on the paper.
 For this reason, it is important for a third party to read the essay.
-We offer a professional service of proofreading, editing and paraphrasing according to our clients’ requirements.
+We offer a professional proofreading service, editing service and paraphrasing service according to our clients’ requirements.